Fraternity Financial Obligations

 Many fraternities offer scholarships for good grades, senior discounts, and officer discounts.
 It is your responsibility to ask about these discounts, as they are different for each organization.
 Payment plans are also available in many organizations.

-If you have any questions about the financial commitments in joining an organization, please contact the Vice President of Administration, Allen Pack.
+If you have any questions about the financial commitments in joining an organization, please contact the Vice President of Administration, Joe Butler.